Quatermass and the Pit: Filming

 Special effects were handled by the BBC Visual Effects Department, formed by Bernard Wilkie and Jack Kine in 1954.
 Kine or Wilkie oversaw effects on a production; due to the number of effects, both worked on Quatermass and the Pit.
 The team pre-filmed most of their effects for use during the live broadcasts.
 They also oversaw practical effects for the Ealing filming and Riverside transmission, and constructed the bodies of the Martian creatures.

 Made just before videotape came into general use at the BBC, all six episodes of Quatermass and the Pit were preserved for a possible repeat by being telerecorded on 35 mm film.
 This was achieved with a specially synchronised film camera capturing the output of a video monitor; the process had been refined throughout the 1950s and recordings of Quatermass and the Pit.
 The serial was repeated in edited form as two 90-minute episodes, entitled "5 Million Years Old" and "Hob", on 26 December 1959 and 2 January 1960.
 Unlike many programmes of its era that were lost broadcasts, all six episodes survived.
 The third episode, "Imps and Demons", was re-shown on BBC Two on 7 November 1986 as part of the "TV50" season, celebrating 50 years of BBC television.

 Quatermass and the Pit was the last original production on which Kneale collaborated with Rudolph Cartier.

 Music

 The music was credited to Trevor Duncan, a pseudonym used by BBC radio producer Leonard Trebilco, whose music was obtained from stock discs.
-Quatermass and the Pit also used sound effects and electronic music to create a disturbing atmosphere.
+Quatermass and the Pit also used electronic sound effects and electronic music to create a disturbing atmosphere.
 These tracks were created for the serial by the BBC Radiophonic Workshop, overseen by Desmond Briscoe; Quatermass and the Pit was one of the productions for which Briscoe and the workshop became most renowned.
 It was the first time electronic music had been used in a science-fiction television production.